jmcginnes/VERTEXONE_LETTERS_TO_KUBRA_VIA_SFTP_PYTHON/README.md

 Renames each with a timestamp to ensure uniqueness

+Copies files to Versant directory inside a new directory for each run.

 Uploads encrypted files to Kubra’s SFTP (also via Keeper credentials)

 Logs all activity